Open Air Burning Bylaw No. 2364, 2005

 - Report Your Burn

-- If it is a "Good" burning day notify Regional Dispatch of your planned burn.
+- If it is a "Good" burning day contact your local fire department that you intend to burn.
 You may carry out a maximum of four burns a year.
 Open air burning is NOT permitted April 15 to October 15 each year.

 - All permits may be subject to a site inspection.